MailTape/MailTape-v1/_posts/2018-10-21-Mary-Lattimore.md

 episode_URL: 'http://mailta.pe/328/mary-lattimore/'
 guestPic: guestPic328.jpg
 ---
-<p id="introduction">This morning we are delighted to welcome harpist [Mary Lattimore](http://marylattimoreharpist.tumblr.com/) to MailTape.
+<p id="introduction">This Sunday morning we are delighted to welcome harpist [Mary Lattimore](http://marylattimoreharpist.tumblr.com/) to MailTape.
+By now I've forgetten the summer.
+You don’t remember what the morning is.
+After a while, you won’t remember what summer is or its happiness that with summer has long since merged into a fading white light, when that morning had awakened and ceased.
 <br><br>
-If you're in London she'll be playing live with Lucinda Chua in support at [The Lexington](http://thelexington.co.uk/event.php?id=315) on Monday 19th November.
+If you're in London Mary will be playing live with Lucinda Chua in support at [The Lexington](http://thelexington.co.uk/event.php?id=315) on Monday 19th November.
 She'll also be supporting Kurt Vile alongside Meg Baird at the O2 Empire Shepherds Bush on 6th and 7th November.</p>

 # Mary Lattimore's selection